NoBlackBoxes/LastBlackBox/boxes/linux/_lessons/Navigating-the-Command-Line.md

 ## Lesson

-- [ ] **Task**: Explore Linux.
+- **TASK**: Explore Linux.
 Spend any extra time you have fiddling, playing with the UNIX approach to controlling a computer.
 Create some folders.
 Edit some files.
+> You should see this in the command line.